By Jodi Walsh, Guest Contributor

 When every team member has put all their cards on the table, the entire group can move forward with clarity, even in the absence of consensus or certainty.

 Avoidance of Accountability

 A team who has committed to a clear and measurable goal can still fail to deliver.

-“A 19% improvement in on time delivery performance in three months” is either achieved or it is not, and the source of the success or failure can be diagnosed after the fact.
+“A 19% improvement in delivery performance in three months” is either achieved, or it is not.
+The source of success, or failure, can be diagnosed after the fact.

-Along the way, however, a team must notice the behaviors and performance that are enabling (or disabling) forward progress at each step.
-The difficult conversations that must occur between peers in order to reveal and address shortfalls are uncomfortable.
+Along the way, however, a team must notice the behaviors and performance which are enabling (or disabling) forward progress at each step.
+The difficult conversations which must occur, between peers, in order to reveal and address shortfalls are uncomfortable.

-This mutual accountability is not a managerial role but a team dynamic.
+This mutual accountability is not a managerial role – it is a team dynamic.
 These peer to peer confrontations require courage and mutual respect.

 A dysfunctional team may avoid personal discomfort even to the point of team failure.